IBM/SalesEnablement-L4-watsonx-AssistantForZ/docs/Setup/creatingAssistant-configuringConvoSearch.md

 12. Complete the **Customize your chat UI** form and click **Next**.

     Explore the customization options.
-When creating an assistant for a client pilot consider specifying attributes that align with the client (for example, colors and logos).
+When creating an assistant for a client pilot, consider specifying attributes that align with the client (for example, colors and logos).

     ![](_attachments/createAssistant3.png)